 Can robots care?

-This interactive exhibit tells the story of how care robots have been imagined, designed and built through history and into the present.
-Created by the Imagining Posthuman Care project and led by Dr Amelia DeFalco, from the School of English in partnership with the Thackray Museum of Medicine, this is a chance for visitors to meet robots who are designed to care for humans.
+The exhibit tells the story of how care robots have been imagined, designed and built through history and into the present.
+It also offers a chance for visitors to meet robots who are designed to care for humans.

 Alongside the launch of the exhibit the project will work alongside Leeds International Film Festival, an annual event across the city, to screen two films relating to the project’s work.

 The first was a tribute to science fiction writer Stanislaw Lem, in collaboration with Leeds International Film Festival and the Polish Cultural Institute.
 The Quay brothers, well-known stop motion animators, were at the event to present their latest short film ‘11 Preliminary Orbits Around Planet Lem.
 Held at the Howard Assembly Room in Leeds, the film was shown alongside ‘Maska’ - a Quay brothers adaptation of one of Stanislaw Lem’s short stories and another rarely screened Lem adaptation, ‘Roly Poly’ made by Polish master Andrzej Wajda in 1968.

 The Quay brothers also took part in a discussion panel following the screenings.

 Also in collaboration with Leeds International Film Festival is a screening of ‘Alice Cares’ will take place on 16th November at the Everyman Cinema.
 This documentary follows three women in their 80s who spend time with Alice, a care robot designed to provide companionship and assistance to the elderly.
 The film will also be followed by a panel exploring the theme of care robots with guest speakers from robotics, sociology and literary studies.